 That 15 block, $1.8 million dollar stand-alone sidewalk project, already half a million dollars over the original estimate?
 The additional $1.5 million in construction cost is due to be approved, because the planning has already occurred – though only work on a contract to Kaluza & Assoc. for $130,140 had been completed.
 The $1.8 million project may well top $2 million when it’s finished.

-Phase 2 of the stand-alone sidewalk project should move ahead as well, again with work on only one contract to MBCO already completed in the amount of $137,304.
+Phase 2 of the stand-alone sidewalk project should move ahead as well, again with only one contract awarded to MBCO already completed in the amount of $137,304.

 The construction contract for Group D Phase 1 is scheduled on the September 17th Council Agenda.
 The Group D Phase 2 construction contract will be on the agenda for September 24th.
 Group D Phase 3 has been postponed.